arista-netdevops-community/cvp-monitoring/README.md

 > Note that the local Prometheus container would be only needed if offline the CVP data would want to be checked out and not necessary
 > for real-time monitoring.

-The next steps would be to add your Prometheus data-source described in [Adding Prometheus to your Grafana instance](#adding-prometheus-to-your-grafana-instance).
-The same steps would be used for existing Grafana containers as well.
+The next steps would be to add your Prometheus data-source described in steps 1-3 in [Adding Prometheus to your Grafana instance](#adding-prometheus-to-your-grafana-instance).
+The rest of the steps (4-10) would be only required for existing Grafana instances where the dashboards are not loaded.

 # Adding Prometheus to your Grafana instance